Film and Television Industry Advisory Committee

 The Committee is comprised of no more than seven members who are appointed by the Minister.
 The Chairperson is to be a member appointed from outside the film and television industry, and all other members are to have relevant experience in the film and television industry.

-These advisory functions support the work of Screen NSW, which is an office within the Department of Trade and Investment with an allocated annual budget.
-Screen NSW operates within the Department’s annual reporting, financial reporting and Audit and Risk Committee frameworks in carrying out its role to assist and support the screen sector in NSW.
+These advisory functions support the work of Create NSW, which is an office within the Department of Trade and Investment with an allocated annual budget.
+Create NSW operates within the Department’s annual reporting, financial reporting and Audit and Risk Committee frameworks in carrying out its role to assist and support the screen sector in NSW.

 Under the regulations, the Committee has the following functions: